rafal-szypulka/b2m-nodejs/docs/logging.md

 You can add also additional metadata like `errorCode` or `transactionTime` that can be useful in log analytics.

 Extend your logger statement like on the example below.
-Additional metada will be used later in our log analytics dashboard.
+Additional metadata will be used later in our log analytics dashboard.

 ```js
 msg = 'RSAP0010E: Severe problem detected'